chipsalliance/f4pga/docs/f4pga/modules/io_rename.md

 ## Values

-All values specified for this modules will be accessible by tyhe wrapped module.
+All values specified for this modules will be accessible by the wrapped module.

 ## Extra notes